elcascavel/tecaa/content/en/docs/guides/Manually or Automatically Detecting Problems Page.md

 ---

 ## Introduction

-Ensuring that web content is understandable is a key aspect of web accessibility.
-Users, especially those with cognitive and learning disabilities, rely on clear and predictable content to navigate and comprehend digital information effectively.
-To maintain compliance with the Web Content Accessibility Guidelines (WCAG), it is essential to detect and address understandability issues.
-This can be done manually by experts and users, or automatically using accessibility evaluation tools.
+Making sure websites are easy to read is very important.
+Some people, especially those with learning or thinking difficulties, need clear and simple words to understand information online.
+To follow the rules from the Web Content Accessibility Guidelines (WCAG), websites must be checked for how easy they are to understand.
+This can be done by people or with special tools.

-## Manual Detection of Understandability Issues
-Manual testing is crucial because some accessibility issues are subjective and require human judgment.
-This method allows testers to experience content as users do, ensuring that information is clear, consistent, and well-structured.

-### Common Manual Testing Methods
+## Checking If Content Is Easy to Understand (Manual)

+Sometimes, people must test websites by hand because computers can’t catch everything.
+Humans can tell if something sounds confusing or hard to read.

+### Ways People Test Websites
-1. **Heuristic Evaluation**
+1. **Expert Review**
-   - Experts review content against WCAG guidelines.
+   - Experts check if the content follows WCAG rules.
-   - Checks for jargon, complex sentence structures, and ambiguous phrasing.
+   - They look for hard words and long, confusing sentences.

 2. **User Testing**
-   - Real users, especially those with cognitive disabilities, assess readability and navigation ease.
+   - Real users try the website, especially those with learning challenges.
-   - Feedback is gathered to improve content clarity and presentation.

-3. **Content Readability Analysis**
+   - Their feedback helps make the site easier to use.

+3. **Readability Checks**
-   - Ensures that language is simple and accessible.
+   - These make sure words are simple and easy.
-   - Readability tests, such as Flesch-Kincaid or Gunning Fog Index, are used to measure text complexity.
+   - Tools like Flesch-Kincaid scores tell how hard the text is to read.

-### Tools for Manual Testing
+### Helpful Tools for Manual Testing
-- **Hemingway Editor**: Highlights complex sentences and difficult words.
+- **Hemingway Editor**: Shows long sentences and hard words.

 <img src="/images/hemingway.gif" alt="Hemingway Tool Example Gif" width="700" style="display: block; margin: 0 auto;">

----

-- **Readability Formulas**: Online tools that assess reading difficulty levels.
+- **Readability Formulas**: These check how hard the writing is.

 <img src="/images/readabilityformulas.png" alt="Readibility Score Tools Examples" width="700" style="display: block; margin: 0 auto;">

-- **Browser Extensions**: Some extensions identify overly complex content and readability issues.
+- **Browser Extensions**: Some browser tools can find hard-to-read text.

-## Automatic Detection of Understandability Issues
+## Checking With Automatic Tools

-Automated tools can quickly analyze content and identify potential problems, making them useful for initial testing and large-scale evaluations.
+Computers can also check if a website is easy to read.
+These tools are fast and good for checking big websites.

-### Types of Automated Tools
+### Types of Automatic Tools
 1. **Linter Tools**
-   - Detect improper HTML and ARIA attributes that affect accessibility.
+   - Find code problems that affect accessibility.
-   - Example: **axe-core**, **Lighthouse**.
+   - Examples: **axe-core**, **Lighthouse**.

-2. **Readability Analyzers**
+2. **Readability Tools**
-   - Assess text complexity using algorithms.
+   - Check how easy the text is.
-   - Example: **Readability Test Tool**, **Microsoft Word Readability Statistics**.
+   - Examples: **Readability Test Tool**, **Microsoft Word** readability.

-3. **AI-Based Tools**
+3. **AI Tools**
-   - Utilize machine learning to evaluate text clarity and content predictability.
+   - Use smart tech to help make writing easier to understand.
-   - Example: **Grammarly’s clarity suggestions**, **LanguageTool**.
+   - Examples: **Grammarly**, **LanguageTool**.

-### Limitations of Automated Detection
+### Limits of Automatic Tools
-- Automated tools may not detect contextual readability issues.
-- Cannot fully assess user experience or intent.
-- Best used in combination with manual testing.
+- They can’t understand all meanings.
+- They can’t feel what a user feels.
+- They work best with people also checking.

-## Best Practices for Detection & Improvement
+## Best Tips for Better Content
-- Combine manual and automatic methods for comprehensive evaluation.
+- Use both people and tools to test websites.
-- Regularly update content to maintain clarity and avoid outdated terminology.
+- Keep content up to date and easy to read.
-- Use plain language and provide alternative formats, such as easy-read versions.
+- Use plain words and give simple versions when needed.
-- Follow WCAG recommendations and ensure predictable navigation.
+- Follow WCAG rules and make menus and pages work in expected ways.

-## Compliance Levels (A, AA, AAA)
+## WCAG Compliance Levels

 ### **Level A**
-- Content must not be overly technical or ambiguous.
+- Avoid using hard or tricky words.
-- Example: Avoiding acronyms without explanations.
+- Example: Don’t use short forms (like acronyms) without saying what they mean.

 ### **Level AA**
-- Ensuring consistent navigation and clear instructions.
+- Keep page layouts the same and give clear steps.
-- Example: Providing definitions for uncommon terms.
+- Example: Explain strange or special words.

 ### **Level AAA**
-- Requires highly readable content with supplementary explanations.
+- Use very easy words and give extra help.
-- Example: Offering summaries for complex content or alternative easy-read versions.
+- Example: Write short summaries for hard parts.

 ## Conclusion

-Detecting and resolving understandability issues is crucial for creating an inclusive web experience.
-Combining manual and automatic testing ensures compliance with WCAG standards and improves user experience for all audiences.
-By integrating accessibility testing into the development process, websites can become more usable, predictable, and comprehensible for everyone.
+Making content easy to understand helps everyone.
+Testing with people and tools can make sure your website follows the rules and is helpful for more users.
+If you check your content often, your website will be better for all kinds of visitors.

-## Further Reading
+## Learn More
 - [Web Content Accessibility Guidelines (WCAG) 2.2](https://www.w3.org/WAI/WCAG22/quickref/)
 - [Diátaxis Framework - How-To Guides](https://diataxis.fr/how-to-guides/)